Falafel: Preparation and variations

 Falafel is made from fava beans, chickpeas, or a combination of both.
 In Egypt, it is typically prepared with fava beans.
 In Israeli and Palestinian cuisine, chickpeas are commonly used, while in Jordan, Lebanon, Syria, and the wider Middle East, either chickpeas or a mix of both are used.
 The chickpea-based version is the most popular in the West.
+Some falafel include a filling inside the falafel dough; Palestinians make a variation of falafel stuffed with sumac and onions.

 When chickpeas are used, they are not cooked prior to use (cooking the chickpeas will cause the falafel to fall apart, requiring adding some flour to use as a binder).
 Instead they are soaked (sometimes with baking soda) overnight, then ground together with various ingredients such as parsley, scallions, and garlic.
 Spices such as cumin and coriander are often added to the beans for added flavor.
 The dried fava beans are soaked in water and then stone ground with leek, parsley, green coriander, cumin and dry coriander.
 The mixture is shaped into balls or patties.
 This can be done by hand or with a tool called an aleb falafel (falafel mould).
 The mixture is usually deep-fried, or it can be oven-baked.

 Falafel is typically ball-shaped, but is sometimes made in other shapes.
 The inside of falafel may be green (from green herbs such as parsley or green onion), or tan.
 Sometimes sesame seeds are added on top of the falafel before frying it.

 When served as a sandwich, falafel is often wrapped with flatbread or stuffed in a hollow pita bread, or it can be served with flat or unleavened bread.
 Tomatoes, lettuce, cucumbers, and other garnishes can be added.
 Falafel is commonly accompanied by tahini sauce.